ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 ```
 ## Data Access

-Before diving into the detail, let's look at the main CRUDL methods we need to implement:
+Before diving into the detail, let's look at the main CRUD methods we implement:

 1. *SelectAllRecords* - get a List of records in the dataset.
 2. *SelectPagedRecords* - get a List of paged and sorted records in the dataset.